 When Should I Hire An Employment Lawyer?
 Should I Hire An Employment Discrimination Lawyer Before I Am Fired?

 Retaliation Attorney: Do not wait.
 As soon as you think that there may be a problem at work or that you may be fired, your top priority should be to consult with the best employment law lawyer that you can.
-At The Spitz Law Firm, our attorneys do not bill hourly on most cases and will help you draft a letter to help you complain about illegal discrimination and instruct you how to report it at no charge.
+At Spitz, The Employee’s Law Firm, our attorneys do not bill hourly on most cases and will help you draft a letter to help you complain about illegal discrimination and instruct you how to report it at no charge.
 This way, should your employer retaliate against you, your retaliation case will be stronger.

 What Constitutes Opposition To Employment Discrimination?
 How Do I Need To Complain About Race, Gender, Or Religious Discrimination In Order To Be Protected Under Anti-Retaliation Laws?
 Should I Complaint About Discrimination At Work In Writing?